Lexi-BU/lexi/_sources/install.rst.txt

 Installing from Source
 ~~~~~~~~~~~~~~~~~~~~~~

-After you have created and activated your virtual environment, you can install Lexi directly from GitHub by running the following command:
+After you have created and activated your virtual environment, you can install `lexi` directly from
+GitHub by running the following command:

 .. code-block:: bash